praveenck/docs/content/index.md

 Services
 --------

-Services provide a single, common entry point for all interaction between different UIs, including blocks, controllers and web services.
+Services provide a single, common entry point for all interaction among different UIs, including blocks, controllers and web services.
 A service can even serve as an interface for business logic for other modules.

 Services have well defined interfaces described in a service IDL.
 Service IDLs document the public methods available to templates, blocks, controllers and web services.
-For each method, the input and output data types are defined using XSDs.
+For each method, the input and output data types are defined in XSDs.

 Webhooks and Callbacks
 ----------------------

-To support better remote integrations with Magento, we're enabling the automatic exposure of these services as web services to external clients.
+To improve remote integrations with Magento, we're enabling the automatic exposure of these services as web services to external clients.
 This Alpha-1 release also introduces support for real-time integrations with remote systems using webhooks and callbacks.